chrisryda/adblock25/README.md

 Settings &#8594; Downloads &#8594; Proxy

 And choose `HTTP` as type.
-Input the IP-address of the Waydroid device and the port `mitm.py` is listening at.
+Input the IP-address of the Waydroid device and the port adblock25 is listening at (default `8080`).

 The IP-address can be seen by running the command below.
 The address is listed under the `waydroid0` entry.
 Typically, this address is something like `192.168.240.1`.